MaubeCn/SnakeGame/README.md

 🟨 Yellow Apple – removes 5 segments and -5 points 😵

 # 🏆 v1.3 – Score & High Score System
-🧮 Added score counter with current and best score display!
+🧮 Score counter added with current and best score display

-🏅 High Score saved using localStorage — survives page reloads 🔄
+🏅 High Score saved via localStorage — survives page reloads 🔄

 📊 Display format: Score: X | High Score: Y above the canvas

-# ⏱️ v1.4 - Time
+# ⏱️ v1.4 – Time
-⌛ Survival time added, displays how long you lasted in the game.
+⌛ Survival timer added — shows how long you lasted in the game

-# 📱 v1.5 - Pause & Mobile controls
+📱 v1.5 – Pause & Mobile Controls
-📲 Mobile support added with touch controls (⬆️⬇️⬅️➡️).
+📲 Mobile control buttons added *(⬆️⬇️⬅️➡️)*

-⏸️ Pause feature added — press P or tap the Pause button to pause/resume.
+⏸️ Pause/Resume feature — press P or tap the pause button to toggle

+# 🧩 v1.6 – Apple Switches & Victory!
+✅ New toggle switches added to the right of the game field:

+🔘 Black Apple – enables chance for black apple that ends the game ☠️

+🔘 2 Apples – spawns 2 apples when enabled

+🔘 3 Apples – spawns 3 apples when enabled

+🔘 4 Apples – spawns 4 apples when enabled

+🔘 5 Apples – spawns 5 apples when enabled

+🔘 White Apple – ultra-rare white apple that wins the game 🎉

+🏁 Collecting a white apple shows this message:

+Congratulations!
+You've complete the snake game! 🎉

+🎯 Multiple toggles can be active at once — food generation logic updated accordingly

+⚙️ randomFood() logic extended to support all new features